mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 I can envision the following scenario for LONG_POLLING:

 1. Client encounters out-of-order message as described above.
-2. Client gives up waiting for the older message and sends resync over a new fresh connection.
+2. Client gives up waiting for the older message and sends resync as a HTTP PUSH request over new connection.
 3. The server responds, and the client resyncs successfully.
 4. Client immediately opens a new connection but sends nothing.
 Goto 1.

-The same thing can not happen with WEBSOCKET_XHR:
+The same thing happens with WEBSOCKET_XHR:

 1. Client encounters out-of-order message as described above.
-2. Client gives up waiting for the older message and sends resync over a new fresh XHR connection.
+2. Client gives up waiting for the older message and sends resync as a HTTP PUSH request over new connection.
-3. The server responds over WebSocket connection (which is broken), and so the response is lost.
+3. The server responds, and the client resyncs successfully.
-4. Vaadin Client now freezes, endlessly waiting for a resync response which will never come.
+4. Client immediately opens a new connection but sends nothing.
+Goto 1.

 ### Vaadin Client-side corrective measures